RecordEvolution/DeviceManagementAgent/README.md

        displays the current version of the agent
 ```

-The `config` parameter needs to be populated with the path to a local `.reswarm` file.
-This `.reswarm` file contains all the neccessary device configuration and authentication data required to run the agent.
+The `config` parameter needs to be populated with the path to a local `.flock` file.
+This `.flock` file contains all the neccessary device configuration and authentication data required to run the agent.

-Read more on `.reswarm` files and how they work here: https://docs.ironflock.com/#/en/Reswarm/reflasher
+Read more on `.flock` files and how they work here: https://docs.ironflock.com/#/en/Reswarm/reflasher

 **Example Usage**
 ```
-./reagent -config path/to/config.reswarm -prettyLogging
+./reagent -config path/to/config.flock -prettyLogging
 ```